High Holy Days 5786

 We move deeper into our practice of teshuvah, finding the path back to our hearts, repairing our relationships with self, others, and Earth.
 We look at how we may learn to better drop our masks in these holy relationships.

-The service will include beautiful music, traditional and familiar Yom Kippur prayers, and a Storahtelling presentation of the Torah portion in which Miriam the Prophet dies and Moshe strikes the rock to give the people water.
+The service will include beautiful music, traditional and familiar Yom Kippur prayers, and an interactive Torah reading.

 Rita Rowan and Leiah Bowden lead us in a service to breathe into the healing we need, and address it with song, mindfulness, and prayer.
 Don’t miss this beautiful experience.